strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 - You can reassign partitions between the brokers.
 For example, it can be used when you want to scale down the number of brokers in your cluster.
    You can assign partitions from the broker to be scaled down to other brokers which will handle these partitions now.

-- You can change the ordering of the partition assignment list.
+- You can change the ordering of partition assignment list.
 It can be used to control leader imbalances between brokers.

 ## Partition Reassignment Throttle
-Reassigning partitions between brokers often leads to additional interbroker network traffic, in addition to the normal traffic required for replication.
+Reassigning partitions between brokers often leads to additional inter-broker network traffic, in addition to the normal traffic required for replication.
 To avoid overloading the cluster, it is recommended to always set a throttle rate to limit the bandwidth used by the reassignment.
 This can be done using the `--throttle` flag which sets the maximum allowed bandwidth in bytes per second, for example `--throttle 5000000` sets the limit to 5 MB/s.

 Throttling might cause the reassignment to take longer to complete.